The End Continues (album)

 The End Continues is the fourth studio album by the comedy rock band Spinal Tap, released on September 11, 2025, through Interscope Records.
 It serves as the soundtrack album to the 2025 film Spinal Tap II: The End Continues, and is the band's first studio album since 2009's Back from the Dead.

 The album consists of nine new tracks alongside four re-recordings of "classic" Spinal Tap songs.
 Paul McCartney, Elton John, Garth Brooks, and Trisha Yearwood collaborated on the album.

 Release and promotion

 A re-recorded "Stonehenge" featuring Elton John was released on July 31, 2025, as the album's first single.
 The original recording of "Stonehenge" is included on This Is Spinal Tap, soundtrack to the film of the same name.
 Its release coincides with Spinal Tap II: The End Continues, a sequel to the 1984 mockumentary This Is Spinal Tap.

+A limited edition LP version of The End Continues was issued in November 2025 for Record Store Day with three additional tracks.
+A sticker on the LP noted it was recorded in Dobly [sic], and that it was pressed on 181-gram vinyl (i.e., "one more" than the standard 180-gram audiophile release.)
+Packaged as a limited numbered edition, every copy of the LP is numbered 00011.